slurmulon/bach/docs/guide.md

 > If you are looking for a more technical and low-level resource on `bach`, head to the [Syntax](/syntax) page instead.

-> If you are interested in the rationale for `bach` and the problems it solves, first check out the [Background](/background) page.
+> :warning:
+>
+> Because `bach` is a new technology, playback support, such as with audio, is currently only accessible to those with programming expertise (via [`gig`](/dev#gig)).
+>
+> If you're a musician with little to no programming experience, we still encourage you to continue reading this guide, but just be aware that you are currently unable to run any example tracks or tracks that you author.
+>
+> We are working on an open-source web editor that will allow you to author and play `bach` tracks, but in the meantime we hope you enjoy what you read!

 ## Components

 As with learning anything new, the ideal place to start is the fundamentals.
-There are several different components in `bach` that you need to be knowledgeable in before you can start using it.
+There are several different components of `bach` that you need to be knowledgeable in before you can start using it.

 This guide provides as many details and examples as possible to help ensure that common questions, concerns and caveats are thoroughly addressed.